About SSB

 History

-The Surinamese Standards Bureau (SSB) has been established as Sui Generis by the Surinaams Bureau voor Standaarden Act (SB 2006 no 30, last amended by SB 2012 no 42).
-The Office was officially opened on October 15, 2007 and was housed at the harbor avenue at the Ministry of Trade, Industry and Tourism.
+The Suriname Standards Bureau (SSB) was established as Sui Generis organization under the Standards Act (S.B.
+2006 No. 30, as amended by S.B.
+2012 No. 42) and was officially inaugurated on October 15, 200, housed at the harbor avenue at the Ministry of Trade, Industry and Tourism.

-The SSB is responsible for the development, maintenance and promotion of standards and technical regulations according to the Standards Act (SB 2004 no. 121).
+Under the Standards Act (S.B.
+2004 No. 121), SSB is responsible for the development, maintenance, and promotion of standards and technical regulations in Suriname.

-The SSB will be an innovative, visionary, customer and purpose-driven organization of excellence, offering quality products and services in standardization, conformity assessment and metrology for the development of a solid national quality infrastructure in Suriname.
+SSB aims to be an innovative, visionary, customer- and goal-oriented center of excellence, providing high-quality standardization, conformity assessment, and metrology services for the development of a robust national quality infrastructure in Suriname.

 Management